a-type/website/src/pages/blog/lofi-sync.md

 ```

 The value at `path` is replaced with `'baz'` in this example.
 JSON-Patch describes several operations to do a lot of useful transformations.

+JSON-Patch isn't the most robust solution for conflict avoidance on its own.
+It's particularly lacking in the case of lists.
+But it's simple enough to reason about for the purposes of explaining the overall sync system, and in my experience so far it's "good enough" for apps that aren't highly collaborative.

 I also add a special kind of patch which is literally: `'DELETE'`.
 Hopefully the meaning is clear.